 A number of initiatives and ideas for implementation have been discussed from these groups.
 Some of these initiatives have been implemented, some are contained in this Reflect RAP and some will be featured in future plans.

 As guided by Reconciliation Australia, there are four types of RAPs that organisations can develop: Reflect, Innovate, Stretch and Elevate.
 Each RAP is designed to suit an organisation at different stages of their reconciliation journey.

-OTA is continuing to learn, engage and grow as we move along our journey to understanding whilst formalising our intent through the development and submission of the Reflect Reconciliation Action Plan.
+OTA is continuing to learn, engage and grow as we move along our journey to understanding whilst formalising our intent through the development, submission and now implementation of the Reflect Reconciliation Action Plan.
 We continue to move forward.

 We’d love to hear from you if you wish to lend your voice, experience to the reconciliation actions and deliverables or wish to be involved in the development of our next RAP.
 Please contact us to find out more.